Working with Projects in the Browser

 There are different ways to view project elements, such as clips, sequences, and bins.
 You can view them as different-sized icons or as an alphabetized list.
 Viewing clips as icons gives you a visual reference to the content of that clip.
 But there are times when it's easier to organize your project if you view your elements as a list.

-To see what view is currently selected, hold down the Control key and click in the empty gray space under the Name column of the Browser window.
+- To see what view is currently selected, hold down the Control key and click in the empty gray space in the first column of

 A menu with text options appears.
-This is called a shortcut menu, also referred to as a contextual menu.
+This is called a contextual menu.

-From the shortcut menu, choose View as Large Icons.
+- From the contextual menu, choose View as Large Icons.

 The sequence and audio project elements appear as large icons.
 The video clips appear as large thumbnail images of the first frame of the clip.
 You may have to use the blue vertical scroll bar to see all of them.

 Each of the four primary Final Cut Express windows contains an area in the upper-right corner of the window called a button bar.
 You can customize a window by placing function buttons in the button bar.
-The default layout of Final Cut Express includes four View buttons and two Arrange buttons in the Browser button bar.
+The default layout of Final Cut Express includes four View buttons in the Browser button bar.

 The list view is helpful when organizing a lot of elements because it alphabetizes the elements in a list and makes them small enough that you can see many items at once.